The best way to be the best is learn from the best.

-A great manager is not only has their own mentor but also aims to mentors their own staff.
+A great manager not only has their own mentor but also mentors their own staff.
 A key component to building up emotional bank is fulfilling the role of helping your staff to become better at their jobs and even at times better people.
-Most staff who are inspired by their leaders, are so because they recognize the capacity that person has to make them and other team members better.
+Most staff who are inspired by their leaders are so because they recognize the capacity that person has to make them and other team member’s better.
 Mentoring, which for me is giving feedback in way that helps the person to learn and develop, is a key part of getting your staff to follow you.
-So to be leader you want to be find yourself a mentor who will push you to be the very best you can be and start embracing your role of mentoring your staff to be the best they can be.
+So to be leader you want to be, find yourself a mentor who will push you to be the very best you can be and start embracing your role of mentoring your staff to be the best they can be.

 A great manager is someone who mentors the members of their team.